-Sandbagging for Flood Protection Kenneth Hellevang, Extension Engineer A sandbag dike must be built properly to prevent or reduce flood damage.
-Bags are made from various materials, but the most common is woven polypropylene.
-They usually measure about 14 inches wide and 24 to 26 inches long.
-Other sizes of bags also are available, but bags are easier to handle if their weight with filling in them is limited to 35 to 40 pounds.
-Sand is the easiest material for filling and shaping sandbags.
-Silt and clay in bags will form a good dike, but working with those materials is more difficult.
-Fill sandbags slightly more than one-half full.
 Estimate Sandbags Needed Build the dike at least 1 foot higher than the projected crest level to allow for fluctuations in the water level.
 Local experience will assist in determining the amount of freeboard to provide.
 The U.S. Army Corps of Engineers recommends building a dike with a width at the base that is three times the dike height.
 For example, a 4-foot-high dike would have a base width of 12 feet.
 The corps indicates that each foot of finished dike length requires one bag, each foot of height requires three bags, and each 2.5 feet of width requires three bags.
-This results in each bag having placed dimensions of about 4 inches high by 10 inches wide by 16 inches long.

-Dimensions of a dike that is twice as wide as it is tall.

-Use the following equation to estimate the number of bags required per linear foot of dike for a dike with a base width that is three times the height. $N = (3 \times H + 9 \times H \times H) / 2$ N - Number of bags required per linear foot of dike H - Dike height (feet) Example: Estimate the number of bags required per linear foot for a dike 3 feet tall. $N = (3 \times 3 + 9 \times 3 \times 3) / 2 = 45 \text{ bags}$ The estimated number of bags needed for 100 linear feet of dike is: 1-foot-high dike: 600 2-foot-high dike: 2,100 3-foot-high dike: 4,500 4-foot-high dike: 7,800
+This results in each bag having placed dimensions of about 4 inches high by 10 inches wide by 14 inches long.
+Use the following equation to estimate the number of bags required per linear foot of dike for a dike with a base width that is three times the height. $N = (3 \times H) + (9 \times H \times H) / 2$ N -- Number of bags required per linear foot of dike H -- Dike height (feet) Example: Estimate the number of bags required per linear foot for a dike 3 feet tall.

+$N = (3 \times 3) + (9 \times 3 \times 3) / 2 = 45 \text{ bags}$ The estimated number of bags needed for 100 linear feet of dike is:

-A common recommendation is to make the dike twice as wide as its height.
+1-foot-high dike: 600 2-foot-high dike: 2,100 3-foot-high dike: 4,500 4-foot-high dike: 7,800 A common recommendation is to make the dike twice as wide as its height.
 This is a minimum width-to-height ratio that should be used.
 The estimated number of bags needed for this ratio is in the following table.
-This is based on each bag having placed dimensions of about 5 inches high by 9 inches wide by 14 inches long.
+This is based on each bag having placed dimensions of about 4 to 5 inches high by 9 to 10 inches wide by 14 inches long.
 The estimated number of bags needed for 100 linear feet of dike that it twice as wide as its height is: 1-foot-high dike: 600 2-foot-high dike: 1,700 3-foot-high dike: 3,000 4-foot-high dike: 5,500 5-foot-high dike: 9,000